bruceLeeOfMeteor/giphy-app/README.md

 ## How to run app

+1) Clone the repo
-1) Open terminal/console window and navigate to the project folder
+2) Open terminal/console window and navigate to the project folder
+3) Run `npm install` command
-2) Run `ng serve` command
+4) Run `ng serve` command
-3) Open web browser and navigate to `http://localhost:4200/`
+5) Open web browser and navigate to `http://localhost:4200/`

 ## Development server